 My Japanese isn’t quite good enough to provide a full chord sheet, so I’ve written up the chords (separated into bars).
-If you want to tackle the lyrics, you can find them here.

 The chords are straightforward.
 They’re simple enough for a five year old to play.
 The strumming is fairly constant through the song.
 In the intro, it’s just one strum per chord.
 For the rest of the song, she’s strums down, down, up, up, down, up.
 When you’re strumming a pattern like this, try to keep your hand moving in a steady down, up motion and miss the strings where there is no strum.
 This makes sure that the tempo is nice and even.

 The only place this pattern won’t work is in the bars that contain both F and G chords.
 Here, strumming each chord down twice will see you through.